albar965/littlenavmap-manual/en/INTRO.md

 User-defined data from the files `user_fix.dat` and `user_nav.dat` is read and merged into the database if found.

 Note that neither ARINC nor the FAACIFP files are supported.

-### Magnetic Declination {#magnetic-declination}

-The calibrated magnetic declination of a VOR may differ from the actual declination in a region as it does in reality.
-Therefore, magnetic course values might differ in some cases.

-#### FSX and Prepar3D

-The declination used to calculate the magnetic course is taken from the `magdec.bgl` file in the scenery database.

-Updates for this file are available here: [_FSX/P3D Navaids update_](http://www.aero.sors.fr/navaids3.html).

-#### X-Plane

-The declination values for X-Plane \(airports and all navaids except VORs\) is calculated based on the included `magdec.bgl` file which is based on the values for the beginning of 2017.